 Utilizing the mantra, “Reaching Students, Empowering Teachers, Transforming Instruction”, the center’s mission is to develop teacher and school leaders committed to making a positive impact on student learning and fostering high student academic achievement for diverse student populations.

 Professional development activities are always free of charge for attendees and will use a variety of innovative methods, including coaching, mentoring, seminars, workshops, diversity sensitivity training and many others.
 Building on partnerships already established with Chester County Schools, Columbia Academy and Middle Tennessee Christian School, the center seeks to develop additional partnerships throughout West Tennessee and eventually in other regions of the state and beyond.

 Please see below for upcoming professional development opportunities.

-Upon completion of each session, a personalized certificate is emailed to you with number of professional development hours noted.
+Upon completion of each session a personalized certificate is emailed to you with the session title, name of presenter(s), date, and number of professional development hours noted.

 Reading Coordinator, Grades 3-6

 Not to be outdone by the world of mathematics, this session will introduce 8 literacy practices that include the major types of thinking that complex texts and our standards demand of students.
 Participants will gain an understanding of each practice, analyze a TCAP released item to see how each of the practices is reflected in our end-of-year assessment, and apply what they have learned to an upcoming lesson of their own.

 Tuesday, January 24, 2023

 The standards in mathematics began with the progression of a topic across a number of grade levels.
 This session focuses on the progression of learning that students travel through K-12 as they learn geometry.
 We will look at the purposeful sequencing of teaching and learning expectations across multiple developmental stages, ages, or grade levels with geometry.